Ralpina/Workshop-OTU-pipeline/README.md

 </details>

-We will be able to explore the results by looking at the following output tables:
+:triangular_flag_on_post::computer: We will be able to explore the results by looking at the following output tables:

 - All sequences matching UNITE accessions at 97%:
   ```less -S FUNGuild/guilds.SH.txt```